-If you grind or clench your teeth at night, you are not alone.
-Reports indicated that up to 40 million Americans suffer from sleep bruxism.
-Causing factors range from stress and fatigue to alcohol consumption and smoking.
-Regardless of what is triggering your nighttime bruxism, you can find an effective solution at Family & Cosmetic Dental Care.
+Reports indicate that up to 40 million Americans suffer from sleep bruxism, and the reasons why can range from stress to fatigue and alcohol consumption to smoking.
+Regardless of what is triggering your nighttime teeth grinding, an effective solution can be found at your Johns Creek dentist.

 Treatment for Teeth Grinding

 The first step in treating sleep bruxism is correctly diagnosing the issue.
 Signs of wear on your teeth and other symptoms, like pain in the jaw and a clearly misaligned bite, can indicate to Dr. Patel that teeth grinding is a common occurrence.

 Treating sleep bruxism immediately helps to prevent more extensive dental damage.
 Custom appliance therapy can protect your smile while you sleep.
 In many cases, our treatment devices can also eliminate the sounds associated with teeth grinding, helping your bed partner get a better night’s sleep too.

 A full-coverage night guard can be customized for your mouth so that it fits snugly and flawlessly on your teeth.
 This involves taking impressions and waiting for your guard to be prepared for you.
 When you grind your teeth at night, the only damage that’s done is your lower teeth bouncing off the night guard, ultimately protecting both the upper and lower arches of teeth.